Play to Participate

 This project focuses on the development of board games designed to explore and raise awareness on how propaganda and misinformation operate in today's world.

-20 participants, 10 from Georgia and 10 from Germany, will work together to create games that helps players to recognize deceptive techniques and strengthen their critical thinking skills — empowering them with greater self-protection against manipulation in everyday life.
+20 participants, 10 from Georgia and 10 from Germany, will work together to create games that help players to recognize deceptive techniques and strengthen their critical thinking skills — empowering them with greater self-protection against manipulation in everyday life.

 During those study visits the participants will learn from professors specializing in research on modern disinformation strategies as well as game development theory and 3D-printing techniques to produce the necessary materials for a board game.